 High school kids commonly win science fairs with fractal antennas.
 If they can bend a wire and make it perform, then what's stopping you"-)?
 Take chances.
 Get dirty.
 Have fun.

 I know there are occasional grumblings about my 'failure to disclose' any ham fractal antenna designs.
-I find this hurtful and a little bizarre: from 1995 to 2001 I published several in the ham magazines( Comm Quart; 73; DX Magazine)and actively discussed them on the internet and on the air.
+I find this a little bizarre: from 1995 to 2001 I published almost a dozen in the ham magazines( Comm Quart; 73; DX Magazine)and actively discussed them on the internet and on the air.
 F3DD is an excellent example (http://www.f3dd.org)of someone who used my available info and did what ham's are supposed to do: EXPERIMENT AND HAVE FUN.
 My time is defined by action--right now there is huge commercial and DIY interest in fractal antennas, and only a modest amount with hams.
-There are probably over 100,000+ DIY fractal TV antennas that have been built in the last 5 years, for example.
+There are probably over 250,000+ DIY fractal TV antennas that have been built in the last 5 years, for example.

 Note that right down the street from me, AG1LE has a FQY up.
 Needs some tweaking on the element lengths, and I don't recommend a slant 45 feed, but frankly a nice job!
 He gets 2 dB gain over a fullsized vertical, while pointing off the the side, so he's losing at least 3 dB by not pointing properly: beams were meant to be turned:-).
 See his webpage for details.Can we stop the false silliness that this is hard to build?
 Mauri did it as an afternoon project.
 Here's the picture from his bio page: